nathanveach/BelieveBamboo/README.md

-cart into bootstrap modal
-	- modal will only show current cart items and pic and price maybe?
-	- there will be 2 buttons at bottom: proceed to checkout && view cart
-		- view cart button will lead to full cart page checkout to customer path

-finesse show page to maybe show reviews? or specs or something just add more shit lol
+REQUIRED:

+Write more reviews and add specs to products and more/better descriptions

 need an after checkout page with order summary or something idk

+HIGH PRIORITY

+add 1 or 2 images to products

+LOW PRIORITY

-*believebamboo navbar brand unaffected by hover/focus *make checkout timer more modual (low priority)
+believebamboo navbar brand unaffected by hover/focus

+make checkout timer more modual (low priority)

-comment all code for understandability
+Use jquery for validations looks neater

+Customize mailer to separate fulfilled orders and abandoned carts(this might take a while do later)

 get mailer to also send product titles in order summary blahblah
 	- it works just needs to be cleaned up somehow

--Customize mailer to separate fulfilled orders and abandoned carts(this might take a while do later)
+comment code